dl1chb/rf-tools/README.md

 $ rpmbuild -bs foo.spec
 $ mock -r <"whatever architecture you want" foo.srpm Later they are just uploaded to copr by using "copr-cli build rf-tools foo.srpm"

+Maybe you need to use "spectool -g -R file.spec" to download ne necessary sources